collective/Products.FacultyStaffDirectory/src/Products/FacultyStaffDirectory/README.txt

             1. Install the dependencies:

-                1. Put membrane and Relations into your Products folder.
+                1. Put membrane and Relations (included) into your Products folder.

                 2. Put the included copy of Archetypes into your Products folder.

-                3. Install archetypes.schemaextender in the following disgusting
+                3. Install archetypes.schemaextender:
-                   way:

                    1. Open the archetypes.schemaextender-1.0 folder (included)
                       and find the "archetypes" folder within.